 Earl discovered he had prostate cancer when his PSA rose sharply, and he traveled to the lower 48 to seek medical care.
 Earl had lived in Alaska for 15 years, working as a pastor and mission pilot.
 He consulted with a couple different cancer treatment centers, including one with proton therapy capabilities, but he chose Provision CARES Proton Therapy after experiencing our unique Culture of Care.

-Caring for others is an integral part of life for the Malpass family.
-The Malpasses previously lived in Fairbanks, but relocated to Manley Hot Springs, selling their house and buying a partially-built cabin to support the start of a new church there.
-In their cabin, they even live without running water through long arctic winters.
+Caring for others is an integral part of life for Earl’s family.
+They previously lived in Fairbanks, but relocated to Manley Hot Springs, selling their house and buying a partially-built cabin to support the start of a new church there.
+In their cabin, they even go without running water through long arctic winters.
 The communities Earl serves in Manley Hot Springs as pilot and director of Mission Air Care, a ministry of Baptist Missions to Forgotten Peoples, are even more remote.
-The purpose of the ministry is to fly mission supplies to village outposts unreachable by roads.
+The purpose of the ministry is to fly mission supplies to village outposts that are unreachable by road.

-Although initially “scared I was making the wrong decision,” Earl says the experience with Provision convinced him he was at the right place.
-“It’s been first-class,”Earl said.
-“We have been treated like royalty.”
+Although initially scared he was making the wrong decision, Earl says his experience with Provision convinced him he was at the right place.
+“It’s been first-class.
+We have been treated like royalty.”

 “They’re helping me.
 They’re also having an impact on my wife and son, and the families there in Manley Hot Springs,” said Earl.
-“They’re having an impact far greater that you can imagine.”
+“They’re having an impact far greater than you can imagine.”